imrafaelmerino/java-fun/docs/README.md

                                                       ranking));
 ```

-As you can see, to create a Lens or and Optional you just need to define the
+As you can see, to create a Lens or an Optional you just need to define the
 _get_ and _set_ actions.
-In lenses the get action returns the focus, whereas
+In lenses, the get action returns the focus, whereas
 in optionals it returns the focus wrapped in a Java Optional since it may not
 exist.
 In java-fun the optional optic is called Option.